 - 30 days accommodation + 30-day yoga pass: IDR 6,300,000 (USD $463)*

-*If you look at Serenity's yoga and accomodation packages, it's a lot more to book online.
+*If you look at Serenity's yoga and accommodation packages, it's a lot more to book online.
 If you do it when you arrive, it's one million IDR cheaper.
-Prices listed below:

 My review: Serenity Eco Guesthouse vs. Yoga Barn